Deadline: 5:00 PM on Friday, October 18, 2019

 Proposals for Start-Up or Implementation Grants must include the following sections:

-- Applicant information: name and full contact information of the project lead, who must be a doctoral student at the GC in good academic standing;
+- Applicant information: name and full contact information of the project lead (who must be a doctoral student at the GC in good academic standing) including email, mailing address, **CUNY First ID**, and phone number where we can reach you;

 - Abstract: a one-paragraph abstract summarizing the innovative contributions of the project;